TMT Early-Career Initiative (TECI)

 The most recent TECI Workshop was held December 2-9, 2018, in Pasadena, California.

-Remote collaboration: A select subset of workshop participants will continue to collaborate remotely after the workshop in small international teams, with advising from a TMT project member.
-See the TECI Projects page for more information about collaborative projects for TECI participants.
+Remote collaboration on TECI Projects: A select subset of workshop participants will continue to collaborate remotely after the workshop in small international teams, with advising from a TMT project member.
+See the TECI projects page for more information about collaborative projects for TECI participants.

-Visit or internship: Teams that are remotely collaborating after the workshop, or an individual on one of these teams, may apply for a visit or an internship at a TMT site.
+Visit or internship: Teams that are remotely collaborating on a TECI project after the workshop may apply for a visit or internship at a TMT site, supporting the advancement of the project.
 The duration of stay can be a short visit of a few weeks, or longer and more like an internship, and will depend upon the project, availability of project consultants and participants, and costs.

 The TMT Early-Career Initiative (TECI) is designed to support the Thirty Meter Telescope (TMT) International Observatory by engaging graduate students, postdocs, and other junior-level professionals, from across the TMT partnership, in TMT projects.
 Outcomes include: